-For the benefit of the IEP community and other interested parties, EnglishUSA offers a free annotated list of organizations of interest to intensive English programs.
+For the benefit of the English language programs community and other interested parties, EnglishUSA offers a free annotated list of organizations of interest to intensive English programs.
 We hope that you find these resources for curriculum and professional development, accreditation, international enrollment, and international exchange services to be of use.
 EnglishUSA welcomes suggestions of new resources.
 To suggest a new resource, please contact our EnglishUSA Office.

 TESOL-Teachers of English to Speakers of Other Languages refers to both the field itself and the international association for TESOL professionals.
 TESOL International Association is recognized as a non-governmental organization (NGO) of the United Nations Department of Public Information with the mission of advancing professional expertise in English language teaching.